uw-x/watercomms/Matlab_Decoder/README.md

 ## Overview

 ### ./sending_signal
-It contains the original sending preamble and sending bits with differen convolutional code rate
+It contains the original sending preamble and sending bits with different convolutional code rate

 ### ./raw_data
 We have some sample data collected from the real world.
-For each setting, there are around 100-130 packets.
+For each setting, there are around 80-130 packets.
+(Specially, For the rotation experiment, each angle contains ~30 packets)

-(1) "./raw_data/envs" is the data colected in different environments: (1) a long bridge in the Washington Lake (2) gas station park (3) a fishing platform of Green lake (4) a harbor with deep water (~10m deep)
+(1) "./raw_data/envs" is the data colected in different environments: (1) a long bridge in the Washington Lake (2) gas station park (3) a fishing platform of Green lake.
+(Fig.9)

-(2) "./raw_data/dis/"  is the data colected in a fishing platform of Green Lake with different horizontal distance (5m, 10m, 20m, 30m)
+(2) "./raw_data/dis/"  is the data colected in a fishing platform of Green Lake with different horizontal distance (5m, 10m, 20m, 30m) (Fig.11)

-(3) "./raw_data/depth" is colected in a deep and busy harbor near the Lake Union Bay with different depth (2m, 5m, 7m)
+(3) "./raw_data/depth" is colected in a deep and busy harbor near the Lake Union Bay with different depth (2m, 5m, 7m) (Fig.10)

-(4) "./raw_data/motion" is colected in a fishing platform of Green Lake with different motion speed
+(4) "./raw_data/motion" is colected in a fishing platform of Green Lake with different motion speed (Fig.13)

-(5) "./raw_data/rot" is colected in a long bridge in the Washington Lake with different phone orientation
+(5) "./raw_data/rot" is colected in a long bridge in the Washington Lake with different phone orientation (Fig.14)

 (6) "./raw_data/Ns" is colected in a Green Lake with different OFDM symbol length (960, 1920, 4800).
-Be careful, when change to differnt Ns, also change the Ns in line 18
+Be careful, when change to differnt Ns, also change the Ns in line 18 of Decoder_offline.m (Fig.16)

 ### Matlab decoder
 (1) Decoder_offline.m is the main function code for our decoding and demodulation process